Jayson-Fong/libprng/README.md

 Pseudo-random number generators are generally insufficient for cryptographic or security-sensitive use cases.
 Likewise, this package was designed for reproducibility—not security or cryptography.
 You should **not** use this package for security-sensitive use cases, such as password generation, encryption, or key derivation.

+# Backlog

+This package is still under active development.
+The following features are anticipated:

+- Clang PRNG implementation
+- Command-line PRNG utility

 # License